Garnek0/GarnOS/README.md

 ```
 to get a hdd image.

-NOTE: I dont guarantee the iso image will work, it is recommended to use the hdd image instead!
+NOTE: The ISO image will probably not work.
+Use the HDD image instead!

 ## Running
 In the root directory, run: